babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 ### 3.2.
 Sync through state sync

+State sync downloads only the current blockchain state (account balances, validator set, and module states) instead of processing the entire chain history.
-State sync allows your node to quickly catch up to the current state without downloading and verifying the entire blockchain history.
+While this means you won't have historical data, state sync allows your node to quickly catch up to the current state without downloading and verifying the entire blockchain history.

 To utilize state sync, you'll need to update a few flags in your `config.toml`: